 What is clubfoot?

 Parents of an otherwise normal infant who is born with clubfoot can be reassured that their baby, when treated by an expert in this field, will have a normal-looking foot with essentially normal function.
-The well-treated clubfoot causes no handicap and the individual is fully able to live a normal active life.
+The well-treated clubfoot causes no handicap and the individual is fully able to lead a normal, active life.

-The foot is gently manipulated for about 1 minute every week to stretch the short and tight ligaments and tendons on the inside, back, and bottom of the foot.
+The foot is gently manipulated for about 1 minute every week to stretch the short and tight ligamments and tendons on the inside, back and bottom of the foot.
 A cast that extends from the toes to the groin is then applied.
 The cast maintains the correction obtained by the manipulation and relaxes the tissues for the next manipulation.
 In this manner, the displaced bones and joints are gradually brought into correct alignment.
-Treatment should begin during the first week or two of life to take advantage of the favorable elasticity of the tissues at that age.
+Treatment should begin during the first week or two of life, to take advantage of the favourable elasticity of the tissues at that age.

 Current Ponseti Management